 The Centre for Arts Doctoral Research Excellence (CADRE) offers a number of fully funded scholarships to the most outstanding Home/EU PhD applicants in the Arts.
 The Centre for Arts Doctoral Research Excellence (CADRE) at the University of Warwick expects to offer up to 13 fully-funded 3.5 year PhD scholarships for Home/EU students, commencing in the academic year 2018-19.
 The Application deadline is 23:59pm (GMT) on Friday 19th January 2018.
 All supporting documents (references and transcripts) must be uploaded by Friday 2nd February 2018 at the latest.

 MA applicants are generally self-funded, given the lack of schemes in place to support MA study.
-However, for 2017-18 entry the university offered the Warwick Taught Master’s Scholarships (WTMSS) to support widening access for postgraduate study.
-100 scholarships of £5000 each were made available for Home/EU students eligible under the criteria set out on the webpages.
-Details of the assessment criteria and further information can be found here: http://www2.warwick.ac.uk/services/academicoffice/gsp/scholarship/typesoffunding/wtmss/ It is not yet known whether the scheme will run again for the 2018 intake, but updates will be posted on this page as and when they are announced.
+However, for 2018-19 entry the university has just launched the Warwick Taught Master’s Scholarships (WTMSS) to support widening access for postgraduate study.
+100 scholarships of £5000 each will be made available for Home/EU students eligible under the criteria set out on the academic office webpages.
+Applications for the scholarships are now open, and prospective students are advised to assess their eligibility for the scheme and submit an online application by the deadline of 29th March 2018.
+Details of the assessment criteria and further information can be found here: http://www2.warwick.ac.uk/services/academicoffice/gsp/scholarship/typesoffunding/wtmss/

 There is also a student loan system for postgraduate master's degrees, which are government-backed loans, worth up to £10,000.
 Loans will be offered in any master's subject, but only to students under the age of 60, and will be repaid concurrently with any undergraduate loans.
 More details at http://www2.warwick.ac.uk/services/academicoffice/funding/fundingyourstudies/pgceandpg/pgloans